 w/ Zelda Rubinstein, Michael Lerner, Talia Paul, Clara Pastor, Angel Jove, Clara Pastor, Isabel García Lorca, Nat Baker, Edward Ledden, Jose M. Chucarro, Antonella Murgia, Josephine Borchaca, Georgie Pinkley, Francesco Rabella, Michael Chandler, Vicente Gil, Michael Heat

 Born in 1933 to Polish immigrants, Zelda Rubinstein at 25 forsook her degree in bacteriology to pursue acting, undeterred by her height of 4’3”.
 Now she is instantly recognized as Tangina the medium who ‘cleans house’ in Poltergeist (1982).
 She was also a human rights activist who fought for AIDS awareness as early as 1984, when it was far from image-savvy.
-These two factors alone certainly qualify her as a Saint of the Quirky.
+These two factors alone certainly qualify her as one this website’s Saints of Quirky Cinema.
 Other than Tangina, the only role to suit her major talent is Mother in this art-house horror masterpiece from Spanish director Bigas Luna (The Tit and the Moon, Jamon Jamon).
-Mother’s control over her son John (Lerner in his best role) is absolute even if her hold on reality is not.
+Mother’s control over her son John (Michael Lerner in his best role) is absolute even if her hold on reality is not.
 For instance, she thinks John is a reputed surgeon when he’s merely an orderly.
 She hypnotizes John and seems psychically connected to him when he’s away from her, egging on his gory hobby of collecting eyeballs—ironic because he’s going blind.
 “The eyes of the city are mine,” goes the movie’s tagline.
 If you’ve not already, don’t read anymore about this movie—not even the synopsis on the DVD.
 Just watch.
 Unrelenting tension and tightly edited spectacle; the spiral motif is particularly effective at inducing madness.
 Cinematography is by Josep M. Civit who did Bigas Luna’s Lola (1986) and more recently Shiver and Insignificant Things (both 2008).

 Aswang a/k/a The Unearthing (1994)